 When you consider the raven, think about your life and the areas that you want to transform and improve.
-This could be something small, like changing habit or something greater, such as your career or overcoming an addiction.
+This could be something small, like changing a habit. or something greater, such as your career, a move, getting out of an unhealthy relationship, or overcoming an addiction.
 The raven symbol can serve as a catalyst for positive change in your life.

 Third Eye, Prophecy, and Insights

 In the TV series Game of Thrones, ravens are central to the plot.
 In fact, the name of the main character Bran means “raven” in Welsh.
-Author George R. R. Martin is an expert on mythology, and in many cultural traditions, ravens were seen as sources of insights and knowledge.
+Author George R. R. Martin is an expert on mythology, and in many cultural traditions, the raven is seen as a source of insight and knowledge.

 The Three-Eyed Raven

-The three-eyed raven is demonstrative of these birds having supernatural powers, including the gift of foresight.
+The three-eyed raven is symbolic for the raven having supernatural powers, including the gift of foresight.
+The third eye is a symbol of extra-sensory perception.
 The Irish say that a person who possesses a “raven’s knowledge” has “the sight” or the gift of prophecy.

 Edgar Alan Poe’s The Raven

-In Edgar Alan Poe’s poem The Raven, which was inspired by yet another piece of literature – Charles Dickens’ Barnaby Rudge: A Tale of the Riots of Eighty, the raven is at first disturbing, but then gives new insights.
+In Edgar Alan Poe’s poem The Raven, which was inspired by yet another piece of literature – Charles Dickens’ Barnaby Rudge: A Tale of the Riots of Eighty, the raven is at first disturbing, but then provides important insights.
 Indeed, in both stories, the raven expands the main characters’ level of consciousness.

 Ravens in Ancient Cultures